georchestra/superset/docs/technical_guides/administration/making_a_dashboard_public.en.md

 And, of course, it is necessary to uncomment the proper configuration parameter in [superset_georchestra_config.py](https://github.com/georchestra/superset/blob/main/config/superset/superset_georchestra_config.py#L60): `PUBLIC_ROLE_LIKE = "Guest_template"`

-Then you can run the next startup stages, including `superset init`
+Then you can run the next startup stages, including `superset init`.

 #### On docker compose
 - In [superset_georchestra_config.py](https://github.com/georchestra/superset/blob/main/config/superset/superset_georchestra_config.py#L60), uncomment the `PUBLIC_ROLE_LIKE = "Guest_template"` line.